gayatrib12/character-recognition/README.md

 ```

 This uses the training data set we last trained the CNN on.
 The script may take
-a while to run since it will run for at least 150 epochs. **IMPORTATN** The
+a while to run since it will run for at least 150 epochs. **IMPORTANT** The
 script will overwrite files when it executes.

 ## Libraries Used